 In today’s time of pollution and unhealthy lifestyle choice; keeping yourself safe and healthy against diseases is the biggest challenge.
-Your thinking, lifestyle, schedule, eating habits and everything you do affect your health.
+Your thinking, lifestyle, schedule, eating habits, and everything you do affect your health.
 Then, why do most people fail in keeping up with a healthy lifestyle and habits?
 The reason is unawareness.
-Not everyone is aware of their usual habits, which are the possibilities of harming their body and leading to deadly diseases.
+Not everyone is aware of their usual habits, which are the possibility of harming their body and leading to deadly diseases.
 Yes, you heard that right!
-There are possible infectious diseases that are transmitted from person to person and one of them is Tuberculosis (TB).
+There are possible infectious diseases that are transmitted from person to person and one of them is Tuberculosis Symptoms (TB).
 It generally affects the lungs, but can also affect other parts of the body.
 So, it is necessary to know about Tuberculosis Symptoms.
-The most common symptoms are chronic cough with blood containing sputum, fever, night sweats and weight loss.
+The most common symptoms are a chronic cough with blood-containing sputum, fever, night sweats, and weight loss.
 However, before going deep into the Tuberculosis symptoms, it is necessary to have an understanding of the disease and how it affects your body.

 - Defining and understanding Tuberculosis

 - Causes Of Tuberculosis

 - Tuberculosis Prevention

 In India Tuberculosis is known as The Silent Killer.
 Tuberculosis is a multisystemic infectious disease caused by Mycobacterium tuberculosis (or TB, TB germs), a rod-shaped bacterium.
 Active infection occurs more often in people with HIV/AIDS and in those who smoke.
 Diagnosis of active TB is based on chest X-rays, as well as microscopic examination and culture of body fluids.
 People who are usually at high risk of having this disease are included in households, workplaces, and social contacts of people with active TB.
 The treatment for TB requires the use of multiple antibiotics over a long period of time.